What is a recommender system?

 by Daniel J. Power

 A recommender system is a software tool that provides suggestions to a person for a defined domain or task.
-The recommendations may be personalized or general.
+The recommendations may be personalized or more general.
 Such systems have also been called suggestion models (Alter, 1980) or recommendation systems.
 Recommender systems implemented using Artificial Intelligence (AI) technologies are a subcategory of Knowledge-driven DSS (Power, 2007).
-Also, a recommender system may be a specialized type of Information Retrieval (IR) system.
+Also, a recommender system may be considered a specialized type of Information Retrieval (IR) system.
+Recommender systems may be implemented using a machine learning technology like a neural network.
 Finally, some recommender systems are a type of information filtering system that seek to predict the 'rating' or 'preference' that a specific user would give to an item or object.

 Recommender systems have helped overcome the challenges related to information overload and seem especially valuable tools for inexperienced users involved in information intensive decision-making processes and situations.